microsoft/language-server-protocol/specification.md

 	 */
 	documentLinkProvider?: DocumentLinkOptions;
 	/**
+	 * The server provides color provider support.
+	 *
+	 * Since 3.6.0
+	 */
+	colorProvider?: ColorProviderOptions | (ColorProviderOptions & TextDocumentRegistrationOptions & StaticRegistrationOptions);
+	/**
 	 * The server provides execute command support.
 	 */
 	executeCommandProvider?: ExecuteCommandOptions;
+	/**
+	 * Workspace specific server capabilities
+	 */
+	workspace?: {
+		/**
+		 * The server supports workspace folder.
+		 *
+		 * Since 3.6.0
+		 */
+		workspaceFolders?: {
+			/**
+			* The server has support for workspace folders
+			*/
+			supported?: boolean;
+			/**
+			* Whether the server wants to receive workspace folder
+			* change notifications.
+			*
+			* If a strings is provided the string is treated as a ID
+			* under which the notification is registed on the client
+			* side.
+The ID can be used to unregister for these events
+			* using the `client/unregisterCapability` request.
+			*/
+			changeNotifications?: string | boolean;
+		}
+	}
 	/**
 	 * Experimental server capabilities.
 	 */